webex/react-widgets/test/journeys/testplan.md

 #### Demo Page Smoke Tests (Built from widget-demo)

+- access token authentication
   - space widget functionality
     - Activity Menu
       - has a menu button
       - displays the menu when clicking the menu button
       - has an exit menu button
       - closes the menu with the exit button
     - messaging
       - sends and receives messages
     - External Control
       - can change current activity
+  - recents widget
+    - opens and loads recents widget
+- sdk instance authentication
+  - space widget functionality
+    - messaging
+      - sends and receives messages
   - recents widget
     - opens and loads recents widget

 ### Space Widget Suite